 Risks in the Mobile Environment

 While mobile devices are convenient to the modern business leader, they also expose companies to new vulnerabilities and user data leaks.
-A few notable risks and cyber tactics include:
+A few notable security threats, risks and cyber tactics include:

 - Social engineering (including impersonation)